 Archive for July, 2012

-Today we have the integrated blog stats that Wordpress so thoughtfully provides us all, informing me at a glance how many clicks I’ve received per day and what the clickers were clicking on and where the clickers came from, both geographically and via the internet.
+Today we have the integrated blog stats that WordPress so thoughtfully provides us all, informing me at a glance how many clicks I’ve received per day and what the clickers were clicking on and where the clickers came from, both geographically and via the internet.

 Wazzup son, you are priviledged to have me as your father, becuase I am a great man.
 You are priviledged to have *** as your mother, because she is the greatest woman the world has ever seen and will ever see.
 She is very beautiful, intelligent and wonderful in all dimensions, known and unknown.
 But we are priviledged to have you as a son, because you are the world’s greatest; you are greatness.
 This letter contains some of the perceptions I have gathered as I walked on the surface of this earth, and had wonderful discourses with the seen and unseen; known and unknow; safe and unsafe; speakable and unspeakable; holy and profane; and many other oxymoronic existences.
 Son, whether I will be around or not when you are reading this letter, treat it as if I were not around for you to ask me any questions.
 Thus any question that may sprout in you cognition when you are reading this, find the answer yourself.
 I love you son.

 Has anyone else noticed that the “like” gravatars are not showing up on posts?